KRFX

 KRFX (103.5 FM) is an American commercial radio station in Denver, Colorado, serving the Denver metropolitan area.
-It is owned by iHeartMedia, and airs a classic rock radio format.
+It is owned by iHeartMedia, and airs a mainstream rock radio format.
 The KRFX studios and offices are located on South Monaco Street in the Denver Tech Center.
 The station transmitter is atop Lookout Mountain, near Golden, more than 7,000 feet (2256 m) above sea level and 1,135 feet (346 m) in height above average terrain.
 Its effective radiated power is 100,000 watts.

 KRFX broadcasts in the HD Radio format, with its HD2 subchannel simulcasting the programming of co-owned talk station KHOW.
 KRFX can also be heard online via iHeartRadio.

 History

 KOA-FM (1961–1968)

 On June 1, 1961, the station first signed on as KOA-FM, the FM counterpart to KOA.
 Both stations were owned by the Metropolitan Television Company.

 The two stations simulcast a full service middle of the road (MOR) format, with CBS Radio News at the beginning of most hours.
 KOA-AM-FM shared broadcast facilities at 1044 Lincoln Street, three blocks south of the state capitol, with their co-owned television station, KOA-TV (now KCNC).